Israel bombs to fight Gaza hackers

 He still paid her and the Associated Press and other international media outlets and according to the attackers the target was "electronic part of the Hamas military wing".

-According to CNN, a senior official of the Forces of Israel said the building was used for research and development of high-level capabilities for sensitive cyber attacks against Israel.
-Israel said bombing the building was "the only way" to defeat the specific threat, always according to CNN.
+According to CNN, a senior Israeli Defense Ministry official said the building was used to research and develop high-level capabilities for sensitive cyber-attacks against Israel.
+Israel said the bombing of the building was "the only way" to overcome the threat. always according to CNN.

 Even if we believe that every building that has been bombed by Israel in Gaza is a threat to Israel's security, where are the cyber-attacks by the imaginary Middle Eastern nation, which is secretly infiltrating Iran's carefully guarded nuclear facility?